casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/binoculars/index.md

 ![Sons of the Forest Binoculars Location 1](featured.webp)

 ### Other Items Nearby
 There are no other items in the direct area of the Binoculars, however, there are a few other items close to you.
-Here are a few other items in a short walking distance from you; [Shotgun Rail](/sons-of-the-forest/guides/shotgun-rail/), [Glider](/sons-of-the-forest/guides/glider/), [Camouflage Suit](/sons-of-the-forest/guides/camouflage-suit/), and Shotgun (Coming Soon).
+Here are a few other items in a short walking distance from you; [Shotgun Rail](/sons-of-the-forest/guides/shotgun-rail/), [Glider](/sons-of-the-forest/guides/glider/), [Camouflage Suit](/sons-of-the-forest/guides/camouflage-suit/), and [Shotgun](/sons-of-the-forest/guides/shotgun/).

 ## More Possible Locations
 Currently, there is only 1 known location for the Binoculars.
 More locations may come in future updates, but at this time players can only obtain it at the location above.